 Contact a Fargo Car Crash Attorney for Assistance Today

 Uninsured motorist claims can be complicated, just like any other type of insurance claim following a crash.
 If you were hit by an uninsured driver, you should have the right to legal assistance to protect your rights.
-Please feel free to contact one of our experienced personal injury attorneys, Tim O’Keeffe, Tatum O’Brien or Sara Monson directly by email, or call the law firm of O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free 877-235-8002.
+Please feel free to contact one of our experienced personal injury attorneys, Tim O’Keeffe, Tatum O’Brien or Sara Monson directly by email, or call the law firm of O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free 877-235-8002.